 It is easy to get around New Orleans.
 We caught the streetcar to the Garden District and Magazine Street.
 But you can easily walk around the French Quarter, Central Business District, and Warehouse District.
 Uber’s were also very affordable in New Orleans.

 The French Quarter is the first place you must visit when traveling to NOLA, it’s the heartbeat of the city and party central with talented street performers playing Dixieland Jazz and partiers out until the wee hours of the morning.
 It’s also where New Orleans got its nickname “The Big Easy.”

-The French Quarter has that laid back feel with music clubs and museums interspersed among the bars.
-As revellers walked down the streets with drinks in hand, we watched on in awe.
+The French Quarter has that laid-back feel with music clubs and museums interspersed among the bars.
+As revelers walked down the streets with drinks in hand, we watched on in awe.
 It’s as if time has stood still in the French Quarter.
-Some of the most famous landmarks in New Orleans can be found in the French Quarter and you’ll end up finding that when you are looking for things to do in New Orleans, you’ll be spending a lot of time here.
+Some of the most famous landmarks in New Orleans can be found in the French Quarter and you’ll end up finding that you’ll be spending a lot of time here.
 Let’s find out why.

 The cemeteries of New Orleans really do remind us of the famous Paris cemeteries like Pere Lachaise, and it is no wonder, NOLA was settled by the French.
 As a matter a fact, New Orleans has a French Canadian connection.
 The French Quarter was founded by Montreal native Jean-Baptiste Le Moyne de Bienville who was originally from Dieppe, France.
 The French culture is still very strong to this day.
 Today, New Orleans buries their residents above ground in cemeteries that are truly works of art.

 St. Louis Cemetery No. 1